German declaration of war on the United States: Background

 On 7 December 1941, Japanese forces launched a surprise attack on the United States Pacific Fleet based at Pearl Harbor, Hawaii, heralding a war between Japan and the United States.
 Japan had not informed its ally, Germany, in advance of the attack, although the Japanese ambassador had communicated to the German Foreign Minister, Joachim von Ribbentrop, at the beginning of December that relations between the United States and the Japanese Empire had deteriorated to a point where hostilities were imminent.
 He was thereafter instructed to ask Germany for a commitment to declare war under the terms of the Tripartite Pact should that occur.
 Hitler and Ribbentrop had been urging Japan to attack and seize Singapore from the British, believing that doing so would not only harm the British cause, but would also serve to help keep the U.S. out of the war.
+Japanese leaders, including Hideki Tojo, were concerned that an attack on the United States would cause Germany to side with their racial kin and participate in an encircling of Japan with the United States and Britain.
+Therefore, the Japanese side urged for confirmation of German and Italian allegiance with Japan.
 On 28 November 1941, Ribbentrop confirmed to Hiroshi Ōshima, the Japanese ambassador to Germany, what Hitler himself had told Japanese foreign minister Yōsuke Matsuoka: that if Japan became embroiled in a war with the United States, Germany would, naturally, enter the war on Japan's side.
 When the Japanese asked for a written assurance of this, Hitler complied, with express consent from Mussolini.
 This agreement, drafted on 4 December, committed the primary Axis powers to go to war with the United States in the event of hostilities with Japan, and essentially superseded the Tripartite Pact as an offensive, rather than defensive, alliance.